d-gamedev-team/gfm/README.md

 See the examples/ directory, or https://github.com/p0nce/aliasthis as an example of a game.

+**Warning: you need at least DUB 0.9.22-rc1 to use GFM**

 ## Dependencies

 You absolutely don't need to use the whole of GFM.
 Pick just what you need to minimize the amount of dependencies.

 ![GFM dependencies](/deps/deps.png)

+There is an ongoing work to reduce package dependencies and delete things in GFM that exist elsewhere but better.

 ## Design goals